All Episodes

 Anyway, protesters against the Democratic Party's nomination of Hillary Clinton were met with tall fencing around the perimeter of Wells Fargo Center in Philadelphia during July of 2016.

-Many of the protesters who gathered outside of the barrier were supported by were supporters of independent Vermont Senator Bernie Sanders.
+Many of the protesters who gathered outside of the barrier were supported by, were supporters of independent Vermont Senator Bernie Sanders.

-Some Democrats uh felt like they were cheated.
+Some Democrats felt like they were cheated.

-They were, and seeing the extensive security constructed by the DNC, they don't want to hear what we have to say.
+And seeing the extensive security constructed by the DNC, they don't want to hear what we have to say.

 And if your last name is Hannity, it takes twice as long.

-They don't like to let me into those conventions, but unfortunately they don't have any choice.
+They don't like to let me into those conventions, but unfortunately, they don't have any choice.

-Um we see what's happening with our media.
+We see what's happening with our media.

-I mean, you have one station uh saying this morning that CNN called them, the station's KUSI, and CNN fake news called their newsroom asking if one of their reporters could give them a local view on the debate surrounding the border wall and the government shutdown, and they offered Dan Plant to as reported dozens of times from the border, including one story from 2016 that was retweeted by former Speaker of the House, Duke Gingrich and posted on the Drudge Report.
+And they offered Dan Plant, who has reported dozens of times from the border, including one story from 2016 that was retweeted by former Speaker of the House Duke Gingrich and posted on the Drudge Report.

 That's another thing.